Casper-Guo/Optimal-Royal-Game/planning.md

 - If playing as black, simply reverse the ranking.

 ## State Representation
-Each board state can be uniquely represented, without need for any inference, in at least 40 bits as follows:

-- one bit each for every private grid (12 total)
-- two bits each for every public grid (16 total)
-- three bits each for every start/end grid (12 total)

-The key objective is to simplify the calculation of available (white) moves and next states.
-It makes sense to keep white grids (private or public together).
+The key objective is to simplify the calculation of available moves and next states.
 The grids are referred to as follows:

 ```
 white:  W4 W3 W2 W1 WS WE  W14  W13